-Leica SL versus Pentax 645Z
+Leica SL vs Pentax 645Z

-The Leica SL (Typ 601) and the Pentax 645Z are two digital cameras that were revealed to the public, respectively, in October 2015 and April 2014.
+The Leica SL (Typ 601) and the Pentax 645Z are two digital cameras that were officially introduced, respectively, in October 2015 and April 2014.
 The SL is a mirrorless interchangeable lens camera, while the 645Z is a DSLR.
 The cameras are based on a full frame (SL) and a medium format (645Z) sensor.
-The Leica has a resolution of 24 megapixel, whereas the Pentax provides 51.1 MP.
+The Leica has a resolution of 24 megapixels, whereas the Pentax provides 51.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably larger (19 percent) than the Leica SL.
 Moreover, the 645Z is substantially heavier (83 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.